istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

-By default, your pod's identity certificate expires in 24 hours and Istio rotates the pod identity certificate every 12 hours so that in the event of a compromise (for example, compromised CA or stolen private key for the pod), the compromised certificate only works for a very limited period of time until the certificate expires and therefore could limit the damage it can cause.
+By default, your pod's identity certificate expires in 24 hours and Istio rotates the pod identity certificate every 12 hours so that in the event of a compromise (for example, compromised CA or stolen private key for the pod), the compromised certificate only works for a very limited period of time until the certificate expires and therefore limit the damage it can cause.

 ### Enforce strict mTLS